Home Delivery Service

 Do you need help with your iPad, Kindle, cell phone, or other electronic device?
 Please complete this form to request an appointment for one-on-one help.

-(Notaries cannot sign documents unless they are certain that the customer is who he/she purports to be.)
+Please note that birth certificates or social security cards are not valid identification.
+Notaries cannot sign documents unless they are certain that the customer is who he/she purports to be.

 We will fax documents at the cost of $1.00 per page.
 There is no fee for the cover page.